ECB's QE delivered strong signal for markets, Noyer says

-NEW YORK, April 20 The European Central Bank's asset purchase program has already been an effective signal to financial markets, showing policies will be accommodative for a long while, ECB Governing Council member Christian Noyer said on Monday.
+NEW YORK The European Central Bank's asset purchase program has already been an effective signal to financial markets, showing policies will be accommodative for a long while, ECB Governing Council member Christian Noyer said on Monday.

 "The asset purchase program which will last until the end of September 2016 has been an important and clear signal of the exapansionary monetary policy stance over an extended horizon," Noyer said at a Paris Europlace forum in New York.